The Sunny Health & Fitness Pink Magnetic Recumbent Bike comes with a vibrant pink drive cover and console giving it eye appeal.

 Sunny Health And Fitness Pink Magnetic Recumbent Bike Consumer Ratings

-The bike has a very good rating from customers with 88% rating it a 4 or 5 in their reviews, which gives a good indication that it is more than just the color that make it popular with customers – they say they get a bike that meets their expectations or better for their cardio workouts.
+The bike has a good rating from customers, which gives a good indication that it is more than just the color that make it popular with customers – they say they get a bike that meets their expectations or better for their cardio workouts.

 But not all customers are happy.
 There are some that get a dud and are understandably not happy (it is very few who suffer this).